Knitting machine: Types

 Automatic patterning machines can knit two-colour Fair Isle patterns automatically, and have machine stitch patterning features such as slipping, tucking, plating and knitweaving.
 Plating refers to knitting with two strands of yarn that are held in such a way that one is in front of the other.
 Plated effects can be particularly striking in a ribbed fabric.
 Knitweaving refers to a technique in which a separate piece of yarn, often heavier than the knitted fabric, is carried along and caught between stitches to produce an effect like weaving.
 With knitwoven fabric, the purl side (usually the wrong side) is the right side of the fabric.
+Slipping refers to selected stitches being skipped over by the yarn (with a float behind) and tucking refers to stitches being held untitl knit.
+Both slip and tuck patterning methods are commonly used for patterning various textured partterns.
 Current standard gauge models have the option of a lace carriage, where stitches can be transferred from one needle to the next.
 The yarn passes through a tensioning mechanism and down through the knit carriage, which feeds the yarn to the needles as they knit.

-Domestic knitting machines use the weft knitting method which produces a fabric similar to hand knitting.
+Domestic knitting machines such as Brother or Silver Reed machines use the weft knitting method which produces a fabric similar to hand knitting.
 Knitting proceeds more quickly than in hand knitting, where (usually two) straight needles are held in the hand and each stitch is manipulated individually across the row.
 Knitting machines work an entire row of loops in a single movement.